tyuxie/tyuxie.github.io/_pages/cv.md

 Education
 ======
 * B.S. in statistics, School of Mathematical Sciences, Peking University, 2021.
-* B.E. in economics, National School of Development, Peking University, 2021.
+* B.A. in economics, National School of Development, Peking University, 2021.
 * Ph.D. in statistics, School of Mathematical Sciences, Peking University, 2026 (expected).

 Work Experience